One killer line in the transcript of Donald Trump's phone call

 But you don't need any more information to conclude Mr Trump acted improperly.

 "I think it is important to understand what we don't have, and what we don't have is a quid pro quo.
 In other words, 'I will do this, you do this.'
-That is absent," Jay Sekulow, a lawyer representing Mr Trump, told CNN today.
+That is absent," Jay Sekulow, a lawyer representing Trump, told CNN.

-That is the White House's only defence — that there was no explicit quid pro quo between Mr Trump and Mr Zelensky.
+That is the White House's only defence — that there was no explicit quid pro quo between Trump and Zelensky.

 It doesn't matter.
 The President's conduct was completely unacceptable regardless.

-The transcript proves, obviously and unambiguously, that Mr Trump abused his power by pressuring a foreign government to go after one of his political opponents.
+The transcript proves, obviously and unambiguously, that Trump abused his power by pressuring a foreign government to go after one of his political opponents.

 This after years of scoffing at the idea that he would collude with a foreign country to influence an American election.

-It also strongly implies that request was linked to military aid Ukraine desperately needed — aid Mr Trump was withholding at the time.
+It also strongly implies that request was linked to military aid Ukraine desperately needed — aid Trump was withholding at the time.

-Mr Zelensky said he wanted military help.
-Mr Trump's immediate reply was to ask for a "favour".
-That favour was for Mr Zelensky to investigate Mr Trump's pet conspiracy theory and his most prominent political rival.
+Zelensky said he wanted military help.
+Trump's immediate reply was to ask for a "favour".
+That favour was for Zelensky to investigate Trump's pet conspiracy theory and his most prominent political rival.
 Connect the dots.

-The Democrats' push to impeach Mr Trump and remove him from office will almost certainly fail, because they ultimately need the support of 20 Republican senators.
-Mr Graham's "nothingburger" comment should tell you exactly how long the odds are on that.
+The Democrats' push to impeach Trump and remove him from office will almost certainly fail, because they ultimately need the support of 20 Republican senators.
+Graham's "nothingburger" comment should tell you exactly how long the odds are on that.

 But that political reality does not absolve the President of his conduct.

-Whatever the impeachment inquiry uncovers, we already have convincing proof that Mr Trump is guilty of a monstrous abuse of his office.
+Whatever the impeachment inquiry uncovers, we already have convincing proof that Trump is guilty of a monstrous abuse of his office.